Helen-Chukwukelu/Database-migration/README.md

 # MIGRATE DATA INTO AWS RDS DATABASE USING FLYWAY

-## In this project, I migrated my data from my local machine into AWS RDS database.
+## In this project, I migrated our data from my local machine into AWS RDS database.
 I am willing to guide you in all the steps to get it done yourself

 ### **FIRST STEP**